 Paul challenges us in 2 Timothy 3-4 to: Join with me in suffering, like a good soldier of Christ Jesus.
 No one serving as a soldier gets entangled in civilian affairs, but rather tries to please his commanding officer.

 In Matthew 5:13-16 Jesus calls His Church: to be the salt of the earth.

-Salt not only brought flavor to food, it was the only preserving agent.
+Salt not only brought flavor to food, but it was also the only preserving agent.
 We are that preserving force that is to permeate society to keep it from going bad.

-When society is going bad; when children are suffering with a hopeless life perspective, ours is not to give an annual turkey followed by a Christmas present.
-Health, hope and direction is delivered within the context of relationship.
+When society is going bad; when children are suffering from a hopeless life perspective, ours is not to give an annual turkey followed by a Christmas present.
+Health, hope, and direction is delivered within the context of relationship.